QuestTrain/questtrain-blog/_posts/2021-03-10-why-create-questtrain.markdown

 - Ask a question and add it to the network
 - Request data
-- Add your data and connect it to other questions
+- Add your data, fulfill requests, and connect it to other questions
 - Search for related questions
 - Explore the question network, hop around the links, and spark your creativity
 - Follow another user and see their questions, data, and requests
 - Share links to questions or data
-- Share and download data in a standard table format
+- Share and download data in a standard tabular format
 - (Coming soon) Do a "what if?" analysis by assuming a value for a data request, and evaluating how that affects downstream questions
 - (Coming soon) Add automations / APIs / webhooks that trigger when a question's data cart is filled in a way that meets some question's criteria
 - (Coming soon) Analyze and sort questions.
 For example, which questions lead to the most follow-on questions (most interesting)?
 Which questions have the most data carts filled (most evidence)?
 Which questions are requested by the most people (broadest reach)?